-General Robert E. Lee, commanding the Confederate Army of Northern Virginia, directed his quartermaster to prepare for the transfer of two veteran divisions under Lieutenant General James Longstreet–those of Major Generals John Bell Hood and Lafayette McLaws–to reinforce Bragg’s army in northwestern Georgia.
-These 12,000 men began boarding trains on the 8th, the day before the fall of Chattanooga.
+General Robert E. Lee, commanding the Confederate Army of Northern Virginia, directed his quartermaster to prepare for the transfer of two veteran divisions under Lieutenant-General James Longstreet–those of Major-Generals John Bell Hood and Lafayette McLaws–to reinforce General Braxton Bragg’s Confederate army in northwestern Georgia.
+These 12,000 men began boarding trains at Orange Court House on September 8, the day before the fall of Chattanooga.

-Due to the recent fall of Knoxville, Longstreet’s Confederates had to travel 900 miles, through the Carolinas and up through Atlanta on as many as 10 different railroad lines, to get to the Army of Tennessee, which was just 550 miles away.
+Due to the recent fall of Knoxville, Longstreet’s Confederates had to travel nearly 800 miles, through the Carolinas and up through Atlanta on as many as 10 different railroad lines, to get to Bragg’s Army of Tennessee, which was just 550 miles away.
 The journey would take over a week.

-- Major General Thomas L. Crittenden’s XXI Corps comprised the army’s left flank, which was anchored at Chattanooga
+- Major-General Thomas L. Crittenden’s Twenty-first Corps comprised the army’s left flank, which was anchored at Chattanooga

-- Major General Alexander McCook’s XX Corps comprised the army’s right flank, which was isolated several miles south around Alpine, Georgia, near the Alabama state line
+- Major-General Alexander McCook’s Twentieth Corps comprised the army’s right flank, which was isolated several miles south around Alpine, Georgia, near the Alabama state line

-- Major General George H. Thomas’s XIV Corps held the center, which was also isolated as it moved east through Stevens’s Gap in Lookout Mountain
+- Major-General George H. Thomas’s Fourteenth Corps held the center, which was also isolated as it moved east through Stevens’s Gap in Lookout Mountain

 The two wings of Rosecrans’s army were separated by 45 miles, with Thomas halfway between them.